asdacdsfca/LoL_Model/README.md

-# LoL Esports Matches Win Rate Analysis
+# LoL Esports Model Building For Predict Support Position
 by Andrew Zhao (yiz158@ucsd.edu)

 Yiheng Yuan (yiy159@ucsd.edu)

+Our exploratory data analysis on this dataset can be found [here](https://asdacdsfca.github.io/LOL_Esports_Analysis/).
 ___
 ## Introduction
 - Our data contains the information of **LoL** (League of Legends, a popular moba games) **esports matches** in **2022**.